gloveboxes/prompt_flow_workshop/docs/azure_provision.md

 # Deploying your own Azure AI resources

+You are following these instruction as you are provisioning your own Azure AI resources to run the workshop.

+You will perform the following steps:

+1. Provision the Azure resources required for the workshop.
+1. Set up the workshop environment on your own computer or with GitHub Codespaces.
+1. Load grounding data.
+1. Configure the Prompt Flow connections.
+1. Proceed to the workshop.

 ## Requirements

 You require an Azure Subscription.
 If you don't have an Azure subscriptions, you can create a [free subscription](https://azure.microsoft.com/en-us/free/free-account-faq).